Asbestos Cladding Removal Auckland, Waikato & Coromandel (Scroll down to some jobs done with testimonials)

 Often known as fibrolite, there is generally very little risk with this product if it is still static on your walls or wherever, by keeping it in good condition with painting the surface is a sensible precaution.
 Having said that, you would not for instance, in a worst case scenario, have the cement board in an enclosed space (eg; your garage) and cut it up with a skill saw, spreading dust and fibres everywhere.
 Unless you were well protected with proper masks you would risk inhaling the dust, but also you would be leaving dust and fibres around loose in your garage with the potential to breathe in later.

 The important thing in disposing of asbestos is to try and avoid breaking and keep that to a minimum.
-We have specially imported tools when suitable to use that minimise breakage which reduces the risk.

 A Word of Caution